goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 I share a goal of radical life extension with Bryan Johnson, but because I lack his financial resources I view health as a constraint instead of the primary optimization function.
 That is to say - building a valuable company is more likely to unlock cutting edge health-tech than working out.
 However, not dying or killing yourself to build said company also makes sense.

 Furthermore - it’s important to avoid “analysis paralysis” - and the tracking here I try and keep very minimal.
 For example, I don’t actually track my diet or exercise (like logging all my weight), I just follow the Blueprint perfectly.
 When appropriate I'll have coaches change the diet / exercise params.
 For my daily KPI updates, the vast majority of them are automated.
+This said - mile time, bench press and pull ups can serve as rough check-in levels to ensure I'm moving forward along with Apple Watch HRV measures and periodically tested V02 max.

 I devote my brain damage capacity to analyzing professional workflows, writing code and building a company.

-## Flexibility
+## Flexibility and Acknowledging Limitations

 With all this said, my goal is 100% compliance.